How to Create Daily Rituals That Actually Stick

 A daily ritual is a routine plus intention; it is not a polished lifestyle display or a rule you must perform flawlessly.
 The same action can feel mechanical or meaningful depending on how you enter it.

-Breathing before email, making tea without scrolling, writing three gratitude notes, or doing an evening stretch can all be rituals.
+Taking three breaths while the pasta water heats, holding a warm ceramic mug without multitasking, writing one line of appreciation, or doing a slow stretch after practice can all become rituals.
 The difference is the pause.
 You notice what you are doing, why it matters, and how your body feels while doing it.

 Socked feet under a chair.
 One quiet minute.